Providers

 Fallbacks and timestamps

-Not every provider exposes word-level alignment natively.
+Not every provider exposes word-level timestamps natively.
 Speechbase wraps each

-provider with a fallback STT pass (currently OpenAI Whisper) for the
+provider with a timestamp fallback pass for the with-timestamps endpoints, so

-If both native alignment and the STT fallback fail, the
+If both native timestamps and the timestamp fallback pass fail, the

 /v1/audio/speech/with-timestamps endpoint returns 503 timestamps_unavailable.